-Sustainability is directly related to the business opportunities (see Deliverable D7.5 for full details) to produce RobMoSys artefacts (models, software components and tools).
+Sustainability is directly related to the business opportunities (see Deliverable D7.8 for full details) to produce RobMoSys artefacts (models, software components and tools).
 The effects of the commoditization strategy pursued in RobMoSys must be carefully analysed during the project-lifetime.
 Typically, commoditized software is a software nobody pays for (or is not aware to pay for, as in the case of operating systems).
 The sustainability of commoditized software directly relies then on open-source communities, and in more structured way through industrial foundations/group of interests.
-Sustainability through the creation of a foundation or group of interest in existing foundations is being investigated during the project life-time with the final objective of keep sustaining the community.
+Sustainability through the creation of a foundation or group of interest in existing foundations was investigated during the project life-time with the final objective of keep sustaining the community.

-This document addresses sustainability issues of the RobMoSys ecosystem, particularly focused on an open source and open assets strategy.
-The proposed sustainability strategy and framework will be incrementally specified and continuously aligned to the exploitation and business strategies.
-This deliverable represents the second iteration of Sustainability Plan - Month m30 (Deliverable D7.6), as part of work package "Exploitation" (WP7).
-It aims at organising and planning the RobMoSys related activities to ensure sustainability beyond the end of the project.
+This document addresses sustainability plans of the RobMoSys ecosystem, particularly focused on an open source and open assets strategy.
+The proposed sustainability strategy and framework have been incrementally specified and continuously aligned to the exploitation and business strategies.
+This deliverable represents the final version of Sustainability Plan - Month m48 (Deliverable D7.8), as part of work package "Exploitation" (WP7).
+It aims at summarizing the sustainability activities done during the project and the planning of the activities to ensure sustainability beyond the end of the project.